Exploration Diver Level I

 All students must have the following equipment for the course.
 Please email the instructor should you have further enquiries.

 - Tank/s: Students are required to use double tanks.
 Double tanks setup requires a dual outlet isolator manifold, which allows for the use of two first-stages.
-All dives must start with a minimum of 80 cubic feet/2250 liters of gas.
-Divers must also have access to one deco tank/cylinder of 50% Nitrox )7 Liter) and one Stage tak with Bottomgas (80cft)
+All dives must start with a minimum of Bi-80 cubic feet/Bi-12 liters of gas.
+Divers must also have access to one deco tank/cylinder of 50% Nitrox /7 Liter and one Stage tank with Bottomgas (80cft)

 - Regulators: For double tank setup, one first stage must provide a second stage on a 2 meter hose and inflation for buoyancy compensator.
 The other must provide a second stage on a hose not exceeding 60 cm, attached with a shock cord on the mouth piece.
 It must also provide a pressure gauge on a hose not exceeding 60 cm, and inflation for dry suit. (where applicable) One first stage must provide a second stage on a 100 cm hose and also a pressure gauge.